niravmsoni/aspnetcore-httpclient/README.md

 # aspnetcore-httpclient

 - Request Header
-	- Accept - The format of content that the client is expecting the server to return data in
+	- Accept - Tells the server the mediatype client is willing to accept
 		- application/xml
 		- application/json